awanmbandi/aws-real-world-projects/README.md

 # 👨🏼‍💻 Deploying a 3 Tier Mailing Web Application on AWS 👨🏼‍💻
-In this runbook, we will discuss/implement the a PHP app deployment with multi-tier architecture on AWS.
-We will be using the Amazon EC2 service on AWS for Linux server, Apache Web server and PHP.
-For the Mysql database, we will use the RDS service on AWS as a separate micro service and will be serving a seperate layer based on the architecture.
-We will connect the webserver to the app and the app with the database to achieve a multi-tier application architecture deployment.
-To engage this project, you need to have a registered AWS account and at this point, I assume that you already have one.
+In this runbook, we will implement the PHP Mailing deployment with multi-tier architecture on AWS.
+We will be using the Amazon EC2 service on AWS for Webservers and Appservers.
+For the Mysql database, we will use the RDS service.
+We'll also see how to connect the Webserver to the Appservers and the Appservers with the Database to achieve a multi-tier application architecture deployment.

 ## STEP 1: Create The Base Networking Infrastructure For NAT/ELB, Webservers, Appservers and Database
 ### A) Create The VPC Network